symblai/symbl-python-sdk/readme.md

 To initialize the SDK, you need to provide app_id and app_token which you can get by signing up on [Symbl Platform][api-keys].

-You can either provide the api_keys by saving a file named symbl.conf in your home directory in the following format.
+You can either provide the api_keys by saving a file named symbl.conf in your working directory or home directory in the following format.

 >Home directory will be C:/Users/\<Your Username\> on your windows system, or ~ in your Linux or Mac system.